Baker relaxes outdoor mask mandate, announces timeline for lifting remaining COVID-19 restrictions

 At smaller gatherings in private homes, face coverings are recommended but will no longer be required.
 Baker noted that the state’s $300 fine as an enforcement mechanism will be eliminated.

-Baker said the state has also put plans in place to transition to Phase 4, Step 2 of its reopening plan on May 10 as the vaccination effort ramps up and public health metrics continue to trend positively.

-“The Administration continues to take steps to reopen the Commonwealth’s economy with public health metrics continuing to trend in a positive direction,” Baker’s office said in a news release.
+“The Administration continues to take steps to reopen the Commonwealth’s economy with public health metrics continuing to trend in a positive direction,” Baker’s said.
 “This includes drops in average daily COVID cases and hospitalizations.
 Massachusetts remains first in the nation for first vaccine doses and total doses administered per capita, among states with more than 5 million people.”

+Baker also announced that the state has put plans in place to transition to Phase 4, Step 2 of its reopening plan on May 10 as the vaccination effort ramps up and public health metrics continue to trend positively.

+“I talk to other governors all the time…Many of them would give anything to have the same level of excitement and enthusiasm and commitment to getting vaccinated in their states that we see here,” Baker explained.
+“It’s an incredibly powerful piece of momentum.”

 RELATED: Mass. high schools required to bring all students back for full-time, in-person learning by May 17